Kaduru: Geography

 Kadur is located in the eastern part of Chikmagalur district, which has a semi-arid climate.
 Its elevation is around 760 metres above the mean sea level.
 It has a dry climate with annual rainfall less than 750 mm.

+Rainfall

+In 2018, Kadur hobli received annual rainfall of 747 mm.

 In 2022, Kadur hobli received an annual rainfall of 1004 mm, which was excess by 57%.
 Meanwhile, both Sakharayapatna and Panchanahalli hoblis received 1130 mm of rainfall each; highest in Kadur taluk.

+In 2024, Kadur hobli received 926 mm of annual rainfall.